 There actually was some flexibility in the system for special dietary needs: special ration books were issued for vegetarians, for those with religious dietary restrictions (Muslim and Jewish), people with special health needs, those engaged in hard physical labour, people from poorer backgrounds, etc. Vegetarians, Jews and Muslims, for instance, were allowed to use their ham or bacon allowance on cheese instead.
 Jews could get kosher meat.

 An important functional principle was that, unlike during the First World War, the government applied rationing only to items that it could be sure of people being able to get always.
-The goal was to ensure that the consumer's ration entitlement would always be honoured.
+The goal was to ensure that the consumer had confidence that their ration entitlement would always be honoured.
 A ration coupon was your guarantee that you would get your share of something, however small the shares were.
-Rationing wasn't applied to seasonal items -- say, summer fruit such as berries, as the government couldn't guarantee, clearly, their year-round supply.
+Rationing wasn’t applied to seasonal items — say, summer fruit such as berries, as the government couldn’t guarantee, clearly, their year-round supply.

 A butter coupon would entitle you to purchase x amount of butter that week.
-But if you didn't use it on butter, that was that: you couldn't use it on anything else, and you couldn't carry it forward; they were valid only for that four week period.
+But if you didn’t use it on butter, that was that: you couldn’t use it on anything else, and you couldn’t carry it forward; the points were valid only for that four week period.

 The points rations gave shoppers greater choice than the ration coupons did, putting them more in control of their shopping.
 You got a certain number of points to use on any of the items, in any combination you wished, that were covered under points rations.
 (Again, you still had to cough up the cash for the actual purchase.)
 And, you could do the purchases anywhere, not just at the grocer you registered at for the coupon usage.

 When points rationing was first introduced, everyone had 16 points per every four weeks.
 Later that was raised to 24 points, then on 27 May 1945 reduced downward again, to 20 points.